Welcome

 Answer:

-The trustees receive the policy proceeds and are obliged to pay them to the children named as beneficiaries.
+The trustees receive the policy proceeds and are obliged to pay them to the children named as beneficiaries (or otherwise in accordance with the trust terms).
 The proceeds do not fall within Ali’s estate.

 Practical differences for personal representatives

 Personal representatives’ duties relate only to estate assets, not to property passing outside the estate.
-They have no authority to collect, manage, or distribute non-estate assets such as joint tenancy property passing by survivorship or sums passing via valid nominations or trusts.
+They have no authority to collect, manage, or distribute non‑estate assets such as joint tenancy property passing by survivorship, sums passing via valid nominations or discretionary pension payments, life policy proceeds held in trust, or valid DMCs.

 Exam Warning

-A common mistake is for personal representatives (and exam candidates) to attempt to distribute assets that have already passed to others by survivorship or nomination.
+A common mistake is for personal representatives (and exam candidates) to attempt to distribute assets that have already passed to others by survivorship, nomination, trust, or valid donatio mortis causa.
 Remember, such assets are not “estate” property and the personal representatives have no power over them.
+Also beware of assuming all joint bank accounts pass by survivorship without checking beneficial ownership, and do not overlook severance or the forfeiture rule.

 Revision Tip